bson/filtergen/README.md

 ![alt text](doc/sample_cascade.png "Sample KiCAD Schematic")

-If you don't wan the stage boxes or text notes, just remove them.
+If you don't want the stage boxes (line notes) or text notes, just remove them.
 Feel free to cut it up and rearrange as needed, adding or renaming labels as desired.